dojo/docs/dojo/publish.rst

 Additionally, the `Cometd <dojox/cometd>`_ client implements a variation of publish/subscribe/unsubscribe for it's communication.
 The mechanism is identical, though with comet the subscription can exist on other clients on different hosts and domains.

-Several `Dijit widgets <dijit>`_ use publish to alert the user (and other internal parts of their operation) about state changes.
+Several `Dijit widgets <dijit/index>`_ use publish to alert the user (and other internal parts of their operation) about state changes.
 For instance, any time a new Tab is added to a `TabContainer <dijit/layout/TabContainer>`_, a message is sent out on a channel based on the id of the Tabs:

 .. code-block :: javascript
  :linenos: